florent37/MaterialImageLoading/README.md

 Looking for contributors, feel free to fork !

 Tell me if you're using my library in your application, I'll share it in this README

+#Changelog

+##1.0.1

+- Backport to API 10 using NineOldAndroid

 #Thanks